 So something a little different from the classic American diner again, and boy, Chinatown is full of history too.
 On a brilliant instagram account (@jamesandKarla) I discovered a few gems including Wo Hop, one of the oldest restaurants in the area.
 We popped in downstairs in the morning and saw a wonderfully retro dining room; at a table 3 elderly gentlemen were making dumplings ahead of the lunch service.
 We came back by dinner time, sat at one of their outdoor tables and enjoyed some proper tasty sezchuan dishes (albeit in disposable plastic) served by a brisk but friendly waiter.

-More vintage places in Chinatown are Nom Wah Tea Parlour (Doyers St) known for dim sum (the queue on sunday was massive) and Mee Sun Cafe (Pell St) which sells rice dishes in a proper diner set up (everything is vintage from the water boiler to the cash register) and where the staff barely speak english, it doesn’t get more authentic than this.
+More vintage places in Chinatown are Nom Wah Tea Parlour (Doyers St) known for dim sum (the queue can be long) and Mee Sun Cafe (Pell St) which sells rice dishes in a proper diner set up (everything is vintage from the water boiler to the cash register) and where the staff barely speak english, it doesn’t get more authentic than this.
 Fabulous find by my friend Sarah.